fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 ### Writing on the form

-Let's expand the tests so that the test tries to log into the application.
+Let's write a new test that tries to log into the application.
 Let's assume that a user is stored in the database, with username <i>mluukkai</i> and password <i>salainen</i>.

 Let's start by opening the login form.